Larisa Dolina

-Larisa Aleksandrovna Dolina (Лариса Александровна Долина, /ru/, née Kudelman, Кудельман, formerly Mionchinskaya, Миончинская; born 10 September 1955) is a Russian jazz and pop singer and actress.
+Larisa Aleksandrovna Dolina (Лариса Александровна Долина, /ru/; [Кудельман]; formerly Mionchinskaya [Миончинская]; born 10 September 1955) is a Russian jazz and pop singer and actress.
 She was awarded the Order of Honour in 2005.

 Biography

-Dolina was born on 10 September 1955, in Baku to an Ashkenazni Jewish family.
-Both of her parents were originally from Odessa.
-Her father, Aleksandr Markovich Kudelman, was a construction worker, her mother, Galina Izrailevna Kudelman (née Dolina), a seamstress.
-When Dolina was three, the family moved to Odesa.
-At six, she began attending a music school where she studied the cello.
+Dolina was born on 10 September 1955 in Baku, in the Azerbaijani SSR of the Soviet Union.
+Her parents were Ashkenazi Jews, originally from Odessa.
+Her father, Aleksandr Markovich Kudelman, was a construction worker, and her mother, Galina Izrailevna Kudelman, was a seamstress.
+When Dolina was three, the family moved to Odessa.
+At age six, she began attending a music school where she studied the cello.

-Dolina's musical career began in 1971 in the performance group "My Odessity" (We are Odesa Natives).
-She then worked as lead singer for the "State Performing Orchestra of Armenia", the "State Performing Orchestra of Azerbaijan", and the performing group "Sovremennik" (Contemporary).
+Dolina's musical career began in 1971 in the performance group My Odessity ('We are Odessites').
+She then worked as lead singer for the State Performing Orchestra of Armenia, the State Performing Orchestra of Azerbaijan, and the performing group Sovremennik ('Contemporary').
 In 1981, Dolina performed together with Weyland Rodd as part of the "Anthology of jazz vocals" tour.

-In 1982, Dolina performed the hit "Tri belyh konya" (Three white horses) for the soundtrack of the film Charodei (Magicians).
-In 1984, she sang in the musical "Istoriya doktora Fausta" (Story of doctor Faust).
+In 1982, Dolina performed the hit "Tri belyh konya" ('Three White Horses') for the soundtrack of the film Charodei ('Magicians').
+In 1984, she sang in the musical "Istoriya doktora Fausta" ('Story of Doctor Faust').

 Dolina began a solo career in 1985, working with the Leningrad based composer Viktor Reznikov.
-She began to produce her own concert shows, including "Zatyazhnoy Pryzhok" (Long Jump), "Kontrasty" (Contrasts), "L'dinka" (Little Icicle), and "Malen'kaya Zhenschina" (Little Woman).
+She began to produce her own concert shows, including "Zatyazhnoy Pryzhok" ('Long Jump'), "Kontrasty" ('Contrasts'), "L'dinka" ('Little Icicle'), and "Malen'kaya Zhenschina" ('Little Woman').
 In 1990, Dolina played the lead role in the rock opera "Giordano" opposite Valery Leontiev.

 In 1991, Dolina performed in front of 20,000 people at the festival Radio Prestige in La Rochelle, France.
 The same year, she was awarded the prize of "Best female singer" at "Profi", a Russian national competition.
 In 1993, she became an Honored Artist of Russia.
 In 1994, she won the "Crystal dolphin" prize at the all-Russian competition in Yalta and also won the national musical award "Ovation" after being nominated in the "best female rock singer" category.
-In 1995, she created a new concert program called "Ya ne nravlus' sebye" (I don't like myself) and toured in Baku, Almaty, Kyiv, Yerevan, Minsk, Riga, Kishinev, and Jerusalem, as well as a number of cities in Europe and the United States.
+In 1995, she created a new concert program called "Ya ne nravlus' sebye" ('I don't like myself') and toured in Baku, Almaty, Kyiv, Yerevan, Minsk, Riga, Kishinev, and Jerusalem, as well as a number of cities in Europe and the United States.
 In 1996, she won the "Ovation" award again, this time in the "best female pop singer" category.